Trikke for Arthritic Hips

 To make it go forward, shift your weight from foot to foot, while twisting the handlebars in the direction of the weight shift.
 Even after watching the video, it took about a month for me to get reasonably proficient at it.
 But that was not a big deal.
 Even with poor form, I was still getting a good workout.
 Finally, I gave myself permission to get a little wild.
 And that was just the ticket.

-Five years later, my total routine is quite helpful for the health of my hip.
+Eight years later, my total routine is quite helpful for the health of my hip.
 This includes dietary tweaking, together with upper leg strength training.
 And walking when I feel the need for a psychological boost.
 That's an option now that the hip pain has subsided considerably.

-A few caveats.
+Two caveats.
 Be emotionally prepared for strange looks when you're Trikking around the neighborhood.

 In addition to an arthritic hip, I have lower back issues.
-There are times when I feel at risk of throwing out my back if I'm not careful.
+There are times when I feel at risk of injuring my back if I'm not careful.
 If you're like me in that respect, listen to your body.
 You may prefer to Trikke in the afternoons, after your lower back muscles have loosened up a bit, rather than in the morning.

 I do NOT recommend the Trikke for people who have a marginal sense of balance.
 Can you stand on one foot for 30 seconds?